microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 mssql3-0                       SECONDARY                      NULL
 </pre>

 It is possible that the replica_server_name for your deployment is any of these replicas.
 In most cases, it will be **mssql1-0**.
-You will use this same command later to see that the status of the Availability Group is after a failover.
+You will use this same command later to see that the status of the Availability Group after a failover.

 Now it is time to create a new database,  backup the database, and then add the database to the Availability Group.
 Examine the contents of the script **setupag.sql** to see the T-SQL commands.
 Run the following command or script **step7_setupag.sh**: